OSU-Sustainability-Office/sustainability_map_old/README.md

 This project aims to replace an aging sustainability map housed on the [Sustainability Office's "Food" page](http://fa.oregonstate.edu/sustainability/operations/food).
 The new map will add new features, and will provide a more engaging map experience using Google Maps JavaScript API.

 **As of a meeting on 3/27, the focus of the sustainability map is changing.**
-Notable new features included in the new minimum viable product:
-It Will work similar to the [Corvallis Bus App](https://play.google.com/store/apps/details?id=osu.appclub.corvallisbus) by:
+It will work similar to the [Corvallis Bus App](https://play.google.com/store/apps/details?id=osu.appclub.corvallisbus) by:
   - Focusing on simplicity and interactivity,
   - Abstracting the user from non-relevant data until it "becomes" relevant through interactions,
   - Allowing a user to search for a point, then tapping that point to see more data.